rgigante/nodebb-plugin-c4dpluginid/README.md

       document.getElementById("suggestedDomain").innerHTML = result.domainInfo[1];
     }
     document.getElementById("registeredID").innerHTML = result.pluginidInfo;
-    //alert(result);
   })
 });

 // executed upon the the 'generate ID' button is pressed
-// process the information provided in the form, generate a new valid id, store it by updating the DB,
+// parse the information provided in the form, request a new valid id, store it by updating the DB,
 // retrieve the list of all the registration IDs belonging to the user and  list them in the page function GenerateID()
 {